Special Forces: World's Toughest Test: Production

 On September 7, 2022, it was announced that Fox had ordered the series, originally titled Special Forces: The Ultimate Test, with Sophie Leonard, Alicia Kerr and Becky Clarke as the executive producers.
 The series premiered on January 4, 2023.
 Special Forces: World's Toughest Test season 1 was filmed in Jordan (Wadi Rum Desert).
+On May 15, 2023, Fox renewed the series for a second season which was filmed in New Zealand's South Island and premiered on September 25, 2023.
+On May 13, 2024, Fox renewed the series for a third season which was filmed in Wales, the home of British Special Forces Selection, and premiered on January 8, 2025 with 2-hour episodes over five weeks.
+On May 12, 2025, Fox renewed the series for a fourth season which was filmed in Morocco and premiered on September 25, 2025.

 Cast

 The Directing Staff (DS) instructors are: Rudy Reyes, a former United States Recon Marine; Jason Fox, a former SBS operator; Mark 'Billy' Billingham, an ex-SAS Sergeant Major and Remi Adeleke, a veteran Navy SEAL Senior Chief.
-Season 1 was narrated by Shaun Dooley.
+Adeleke did not return for Season 2, and was replaced by Jovon 'Q' Quarles, another veteran Navy SEAL.
+The series is narrated by Shaun Dooley, the same narrator for the original British series.